TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Returns:**

-The new object on success and NULL on failure.
+The new object on success or `NULL` on failure.
 The error is set.

 ---